 - 1. Woodlands (not identified as cultural woodlands or plantations) of 1 ha or greater in size, and a 10 m minimum buffer. - 2.
-Woodlands 0.5 ha in size or greater consisting of Dry-Fresh Sugar Maple Deciduous Forest and a 10 m minimum buffer, or - 3.
-Woodland types ranked as S1 (Critically Imperiled), S2 (Imperiled) or S3 (Vulnerable) by the $\Theta$ MNR Natural Heritage Information Centre, and a 10 m minimum buffer.
+Woodlands 0.5 ha in size or greater consisting of Dry-Fresh Sugar Maple Deciduous Forest and a 10 m minimum buffer, or

+3. Woodland types ranked as S1 (Critically Imperiled), S2 (Imperiled) or S3 (Vulnerable) by the MNR Natural Heritage Information Centre, and a 10 m minimum buffer.

 - 4. Development and site alteration shall not be permitted within Significant Woodlands and established buffers except for uses permitted by the General Permitted Uses of Section 6A. - 5.
 All Significant Woodlands require a minimum buffer of 10 m from the drip line of the trees at the woodland edge, except where existing development precludes it.
 The established buffer is to be determined through an EIS, and may be greater than the 10m minimum buffer. - 6.
-In addition to the General Permitted Uses of Section 6.1.4.A.1.2, essential linear infrastructure and, stormwater management facilities and structures, and their normal maintenance, may be permitted in the established buffers to Significant Woodlands, subject to the requirements under of 6.1.4.76A.1.2.7, where it has been demonstrated through an EIS or EA study, to the satisfaction of the City that there will be no negative impacts on the feature or its ecological and hydrological functions and provided a minimum distance of 5 m from the woodland is maintained.
-Buffers outside stormwater management facilities shall be naturalized with site-appropriate indigenous species. - 7.
-Notwithstanding the General Permitted Uses of Section 6.1.4-A.1.2, trails within Significant Woodlands are subject to the following additional limitations and the requirements under 6.1.4.76A.1.2.7 and 6.1.4.86A.1.2.8.
-Formalization of existing ad hoc trails through construction of formal trail(s) and walkway(s) may be permitted within Significant Woodlands and their established buffers where: - they are considered essential to the City's trail system or integral to the scientific, educational or passive recreational use activities of the property; - ii) no reasonable alternative location exists; - ii) the environmental impacts of the proposed trails have been assessed and mitigated through design that minimizes impacts to the natural heritage features and areas, and ecological functions; and - iii) they are accompanied with educational signs.
+In addition to the General Permitted Uses of Section 6A.1.2, essential linear infrastructure and, stormwater management facilities and structures, and their normal maintenance, may be permitted in the established buffers to Significant Woodlands, subject to the requirements of 6A.1.2.7, where it has been demonstrated through an EIS or EA study, to the satisfaction of the City that there will be no negative impacts on the feature or its ecological and hydrologic functions. - 7.
+Notwithstanding the General Permitted Uses of Section 6.A.1.2, trails within Significant Woodlands are subject to the following additional limitations and the requirements under 6A.1.2.7 and 6A.1.2.8.
+Formalization of existing ad hoc trails through construction of formal trail(s) and walkway(s) may be permitted within Significant Woodlands and their established buffers where: - i) they are considered essential to the City's trail system or integral to the scientific, educational or passive recreational activities of the property; - ii) the environmental impacts of the proposed trails have been assessed and mitigated through design that minimizes impacts to the natural heritage features and areas, and ecological functions; and - iii) they are accompanied with educational signs.

-6A.2.7 6.1.5.7 Significant Valleylands
+6A.2.7 Significant Valleylands